IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 This tutorial describes the general logic, structure, and on-chain code needed for designing and writing a Plutus smart contract that can be used for an English auction that is executed on the Cardano blockchain.

-Key aspects of this example are the EUTXO model, the concepts involved in designing the UTXOs and EUTXOs, the actions required of the parties involved with the auction transactions, and Plutus on-chain code examples.
+Key aspects of this example are the EUTXO model, the concepts involved in designing the EUTXOs, the actions required of the parties involved with the auction transactions, and Plutus on-chain code examples.
-The specific on-chain code examples included here are accompanied by detailed explanations of what the code is doing.
+The specific on-chain code examples included here are accompanied by detailed explanations of what the Haskell code is doing.

-Key concept: the EUTXO model
+The EUTXO model
 --------------------------------

 In order to write Plutus smart contracts, it is necessary to understand the accounting model that Plutus and Cardano use, which is the Extended Unspent Transaction Output (EUTXO) model.
 This is different than the Bitcoin and Ethereum models for creating smart contracts in some critical ways.
 Cardano's EUTXO model has some significant advantages, but it requires a new way of thinking about smart contracts.

 UTXO, or unspent transaction outputs, are transaction outputs from previous transactions that have occurred on the blockchain and that have not yet been spent.
 The EUTXO model adds arbitrary logic capabilities to the transactions.

-Instead of just having an address that corresponds to a public key that can be verified by a signature that is added to the transaction, we have more general addresses, not based on public keys or the hashes of public keys, but instead contain arbitrary logic which decides under which conditions a particular UTXO can be spent by a particular transaction.
+Rather than having an address that corresponds to a public key that can be verified by a signature that is added to the transaction, we have more general addresses that are not based on public keys or the hashes of public keys.
+Instead, the addresses contain arbitrary logic which decides under which conditions a particular EUTXO can be spent by a particular transaction.

 Further reading on Cardano's EUTXO model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~